 3 Things You Need to do to Get a DUI Hardship License

 After a DUI arrest, if the challenge to the administrative suspension was not successful, there is still a possibility of a hardship license.
-In Jacksonville in particular, it is very difficult to function without a car, so losing a driver license, usually effects the whole family.
+In Jacksonville in particular, it is very difficult to function without a car, so losing a driver license, usually affects the whole family.

 The DHSMV office has an application that must be filled out and they require a $12.00 filing fee.

-The DHSMV office will process your dui hardship license application and you will have to go to a hearing at their office.
+The DHSMV office will process your DUI hardship license application and you will have to go to a hearing at their office.
 These hearings are on first come first serve basis, so go there early.
 If at the hearing/review you are approved to get a hardship license, you will need to go with the approval letter to your local DMV office to get an actual driver license.
 Please understand, it will be a restricted license, such as business purposes only, so at the review/hearing tell the Hearing Officer what you really need the license for, so they can evaluate and give you the most privileges allowed and not just a license to go to and from work.

 Remember that you also must complete the DUI school within 90 days of being given the hardship license.
-If you don’t do that your hardship driver license will be cancelled until you complete the DUI school.
+If you don’t do that your hardship driver license will be canceled until you complete the DUI school.

-At the DMV office, you will likely have to take a an examination and pay a $115.00 administrative fee and a $35.00 reinstatement fee and any license fee required.
+At the DMV office, you will likely have to take an examination and pay a $115.00 administrative fee and a $35.00 reinstatement fee and any license fee required.
 This is an expensive exercise!
 You will also need to show proof of liability insurance on the arrest date, proof of current liability coverage.